dtr6210/Module2/README.md

 # Module2
-This is for all of the exercises that will fall under Module 2 of this course.
+This is for all of the exercises that will fall under Module 2.

 ## Lab 2.1 - html